Celdir/Warpcraft/README.md

     ant jar

 ### License ###
-This plugin is copywritten under the MIT License, although I doubt anybody would want it.
+This plugin is copyrighted under the MIT License, although I doubt anybody would want it.